 PRO: Save Money

 As with any roommate, sharing an apartment means saving money.
 You can split the cost of rent, utilities, cable and internet, and will likely be able to afford a much nicer apartment than you could if you lived by yourself.
+Note: Make sure that you and your sibling agree about splitting the cost or rent and utilities before signing a lease.

 CON: Fewer Boundaries

 There are certain boundaries that a roommate would never cross that your sibling won’t think twice about.
 Even if you’re incredibly close, you may want to talk about your privacy needs or guest policies before signing a lease to prevent some epic arguments down the line.
+After all, it has probably been a while since you have lived with your sibling.
+And if you have never lived together as adults, some things may have changed for one or both of you.

 PRO: Your Apartment Will Feel Like Home